3000 robots, 0 humans – 7 interesting facts about Amazon’s logistics centers (+ locations)

 As a seller, you must always check your FBA reports and look for discrepancies in these reports.
 The larger the business, the bigger and more complex it becomes.

 But smaller companies are also affected by this issue, as often not all errors are found manually.
-On average, sellers on Amazon miss out on about 3% of their annual revenue from FBA sales due to refunds.
-Therefore, it is advisable to rely on smart automations, just like Amazon does.
+On average, sellers on Amazon miss out on about 3% of their annual revenue from FBA sales in refunds.
+Therefore, it is advisable to rely on smart automation just like Amazon.

-SELLERLOGIC Lost & Found analyzes and reimburses all FBA errors for you retroactively for up to 18 months.
-No hours spent sifting through FBA reports, no tedious gathering of all information for a case, no copy-and-paste into Seller Central, and above all, no nerve-wracking communication with Amazon.
+SELLERLOGIC Lost & Found analyzes and refunds all FBA errors for you up to 18 months retroactively.
+No hours spent reviewing FBA reports, no tedious gathering of all information for a case, no copy-and-paste into Seller Central, and above all, no nerve-wracking communication with Amazon.
 This way, you can quickly and easily get your money back.

 Explore SELLERLOGIC Lost & Found Full-Service